TheRenegadeCoder/sample-programs/archive/e/eiffel/README.md

 # Sample Programs in Eiffel

+> [!NOTE]
+> **This page is auto-generated.
+DO NOT EDIT!**

 Welcome to Sample Programs in Eiffel!
-To find documentation related to the Eiffel code in this repo, look [here.](https://sampleprograms.io/languages/eiffel)
+To find documentation related to the Eiffel code in this repo, look [here](https://sampleprograms.io/languages/eiffel).

 ## Sample Programs List - 3/38 :disappointed: